nateware/redis-objects/README.md

     gem 'redis-objects'

-**Redis::Objects** needs a handle created by `Redis.new`.
-The recommended approach is to set `Redis.current` to point to your server, which **Redis::Objects** will pick up automatically.
+Redis::Objects needs a handle created by `Redis.new`.
+The recommended approach is to set `Redis.current` to point to your server, which Redis::Objects will pick up automatically.

-    require 'redis/objects'
     Redis.current = Redis.new(:host => '127.0.0.1', :port => 6379)

 (If you're on Rails, `config/initializers/redis.rb` is a good place for this.)
-Remember you can use **Redis::Objects** in any Ruby code.
+Remember you can use Redis::Objects in any Ruby code.
 There are **no** dependencies on Rails.
 Standalone, Sinatra, Resque - no problem.

 Alternatively, you can set the `redis` handle directly:

     Redis::Objects.redis = Redis.new(...)

-Finally, you can even setup different handles for different classes:
+Finally, you can even set different handles for different classes:

     class User
       include Redis::Objects